alexdlaird/pyngrok/docs/integrations.rst

 AWS Lambda (Local)
 ------------------

-Lambdas deployed to AWS can easily be developed locally using :code:`pyngrok` and extending the `Flask example shown above <#flask>`_.
-In addition to effortless local development, this gives us flexibility to write tests, leverage a CI, manage revisions, etc.
+Lambdas deployed to AWS can be easily developed locally using :code:`pyngrok` and extending the `Flask example shown above <#flask>`_ (or `the FastAPI example <#fastapi>`_, they're both very similar).
+In addition to effortless local development, this gives us more flexibility when writing tests, leveraging a CI, managing revisions, etc.

-To start, we make Flask routes in to a shim that funnels requests to the Lambda handlers instead.
+Let's assume we have a file :code:`foo_GET.py` in our :code:`lambdas` module and, when deployed, it handles requests to :code:`GET /foo`.
+We can make a Flask route in to a shim that funnels local requests to this same Lambda handler using the example below.
+Combining this with the rest of the `Flask example above <#flask>`_ and we'll have ourselves a tunnel.

 .. code-block:: python

     import json
     from flask import Flask, request

-    ...
+    from lambdas.foo_GET import lambda_function as foo_route

+    # ...
+The rest of the Flask example from above

     @app.route("/foo")
     def route_foo():
+        # This will end up being the event body
         event = {
             "someQueryParam": request.args.get("someQueryParam")
         }

-        return json.dumps(route_foo.lambda_handler(event, {}))
+        return json.dumps(foo_route.lambda_handler(event, {}))

-For a complete example of how we can leverage all these utilities together for to rapidly and reliable develop, test, and deploy AWS Lambda's, see `the Air Quality Bot repository <https://github.com/alexdlaird/air-quality-bot>`_, starting in :code:`devserver.py`.
+For a complete example of how we can leverage all these utilities together to rapidly and reliably develop, test, and deploy AWS Lambda's, see `the Air Quality Bot repository <https://github.com/alexdlaird/air-quality-bot>`_, and have a look at the :code:`Makefile` and :code:`devserver.py`.

 Python HTTP Server
 ------------------